Feedback it’s the breakfast (lunch and dinner) of champions

 This is just not a good idea.
-Not only does it taste like crap, it’s really not effective.
+Not only does it taste like crap, but it’s also really not effective.

-…Try the feedback wrap insteadDon’t give a praise sandwich...it tastes like shit Click To Tweet
+…Try a feedback wrap insteadDon’t give a praise sandwich...it tastes like shit Click To Tweet

-In his awesome M3.0 approach, Jurgen Appelo offers up a much better recipe, the Feedback Wrap.
-Here’s how Jurgen’s wrap works:
+In his M3.0 approach, Jurgen Appelo offers up a much better recipe, the Feedback Wrap.
+Here’s how it works:

-- Free of judgments, labels, diagnoses, opinions, etc.
+- Strive to be free of judgments, labels, diagnoses, opinions, etc.

 - Express your emotions/feelings (yep, you might need to express a bit of vulnerability)

 - It’s not about being nice, or sugar-coating

 - Don’t stifle any intensity

 - Reveal the impact the person’s behavior had on you